Ebetsu Kofun Cluster: Overview

 In the centre of Mound 15, 7 × 5 m and surrounded by a horseshoe-shaped ditch, is a shallow depression, 211 × 74 cm and with a depth of 12 cm, which, from the impressions around the edges, appears to have been once occupied by a wooden casket.
 Artefacts recovered from the various surrounding ditches include Haji ware, Sue ware, iron arrowheads, plough tips, and earthen spindle whorls, and, from Mound 15, a red Sue ware cup with a pair of handles and a Haji ware vessel black inside, from the ditch, and from the central area, teeth, the remains of a skull, and an iron artefact that is perhaps part of the hilt of a warabite-tō.
 The circular ditch of Mound 1 is 10 m in diameter and 2 m deep; though disturbed and only the location of the mound is known, part of an iron sword was found from the central area, while an iron plough tip was found in the surrounding ditch.
+Based on the artifacts discovered, the Ebetsu Tomb Group is believed to have been built between the 7th and 9th centuries.

 Significance

+During the Kofun period, burial mound construction was concentrated in the Kinai region, extending from southern Kyushu to southern Tōhoku.
+Kofun also exist in northern Tōhoku and Hokkaidō; however, these do not date to the Kofun period (3rd-6th centuries).
+Rather, they were constructed during the Asuka, Nara, and early Heian periods, during the Ritsuryō period, when the campaign to conquer the Emishi was in full swing.
 Though the northernmost, those of the Ebetsu Kofun Cluster are not the only kofun in Hokkaidō - other examples include those at the Machimura Farm Site I (町村農場1遺跡), also in Ebetsu, Sapporo City K39 Site (札幌市K39遺跡) and a site in Kita-ku (北区北7条西6丁目) in Sapporo, Nishi-Shimamatsu V Site (西島松5遺跡) and Kashiwagi-Higashi Site (柏木東遺跡) (also known as the Moizari Kofun Cluster (茂漁古墳群)) in Eniwa, Yukanboshi C15 Site (ユカンボシC15遺跡) and Yukanboshi C1 Site (ユカンボシC1遺跡) in Chitose, all eight sites in the Ishikari River System, and perhaps also the Kankan II Site in Biratori.

 Nevertheless, both in its form, and in the nature and origin of many of its grave goods, the cluster attests to cultural exchange with Honshū and the continuation and influence of the terminal-phase kofun known from Tōhoku well beyond the end of the Kofun period and into the age of the Ritsuryō national state, and at the time more locally of the Satsumon culture.
+The structure of the mounds is similar to that of late Kofun tombs distributed in the northern Tōhoku region, and artifacts excavated from the tomb include Sue ware, iron arrowheads, knives, and spade tips, which are thought to have been brought from Honshū.
+There are two theories about the burial subject: one is that they were influential people from Hokkaidō who had connections with northern Tōhoku, and the other is that they were immigrants from the Tōhoku region.